 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326), Measurement of Credit Losses on Financial Instruments.
 The amendments introduce an impairment model that is based on current expected credit losses, rather than incurred losses, to estimate credit losses on certain types of financial instruments (i.e. loans and held to maturity securities), including certain off-balance sheet financial instruments (i.e. commitments to extend credit and standby letters of credit that are not unconditionally cancellable).
 The CECL should consider historical information, current information, and reasonable and supportable forecasts, including estimates of prepayments, over the contractual term.
 An entity must use judgment in determining the relevant information and estimation methods that are appropriate in its circumstances.
 Financial instruments with similar risk characteristics may be grouped together when estimating credit losses.
-The allowance for credit losses for purchased financial assets with a more-than-insignificant amount of credit deterioration since origination that are measured at amortized cost basis is determined in a similar manner to other financial assets measured at amortized cost basis; however, the initial estimate of expected credit loss would be recognized through an allowance for credit losses for these assets.
+The allowance for credit losses for purchased financial assets with a more-than- insignificant amount of credit deterioration since origination that are measured at amortized cost basis is determined in a similar manner to other financial assets measured at amortized cost basis; however, the initial estimate of expected credit loss would be recognized through an allowance for credit losses with an offset (i.e. increase) to the purchase price at acquisition.
+Only subsequent changes in the allowance for credit losses are recorded as provision for loan losses for these assets.
 The ASU also amends the current available for sale security impairment model for debt securities whereby credit losses relating to available for sale debt securities should be recorded through an allowance for credit losses.
-The assets measured, redit losses.
-The ASU also amends the current available for sale security impairment model for debt securities whereby credit losses relating to retained earnings as of the beginning of the first reporting period in which the guidance is effective.
-As the Company is a smaller-reporting company under SEC regulations, the Company will adopt CECL on October 1, 2023 and the future adoption of this ASU may have a
+The amendments will be applied through a modified retrospective approach, resulting in a cumulative-effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is effective.
+As the Company is a smaller-reporting company under SEC regulations, the Company will adopt CECL on October 1, 2023.
+The Company is currently evaluating the potential impact the adoption of this ASU will have on its consolidated financial statements.